ratneshkthakur/ratneshkthakur/README.md

 Mixpanel: Expertise in leveraging Mixpanel for product analytics and insights.

 -  📫 Got something to talk about? ratneshkumarthakur@gmail.com or feel free to connect on LinkedIn

+My Blog Posts 🌱
+- Product Manager should be flexible about their product
+-